glorianetran/TechStudio/README.md

 * Comments: Disqus

 ### Notes
-For security purposes, this project was created on BitBucket.
+* For security purposes, this project was created on BitBucket and then imported over to GitHub.
+* Because this is a public repository, the API key is not present.
+Therefore, a clone of this project will not run.
+Please checkout the heroku link.